sensu/sensu-docs/content/sensu-core/2.0/guides/influx-db-metric-handler.md

 ## Using a handler to populate InfluxDB

 The purpose of this guide is to help you populate Sensu metrics into the time series database [InfluxDB][2].
-Metrics can be collected from check output or from the Sensu StatsD Server.
-For more information on how to send StatsD metrics to Sensu, check out [this guide][3].
+Metrics can be collected from [check output][10] or from the [Sensu StatsD Server][3].

 ### Installing the handler command

-The first thing you'll want to do is create an executable script named `handler-influx-db`, which will be responsible for populating a configurable InfluxDB with Sensu metrics.
-The source code of this script is available on [GitHub][4] and can easily be compiled or [cross compiled][5] using the [Go tools][6].
-The generated binary will be placed into one of the Sensu backend [`$PATH` directories][7], more precisely `/usr/local/bin`.
+The first thing you'll want to do is create an executable script named `sensu-influxdb-handler`, which will be responsible for populating a configurable InfluxDB with Sensu metrics.
+The source code and installation instructions of this script is available on [GitHub][4].
+You can also download the binaries directly from [releases][11].

-{{< highlight shell >}}
-# From the local path of the sensu-go repository
-go build -o /usr/local/bin/handler-influx-db handlers/influx-db/main.go
-{{< /highlight >}}

 ### Creating the handler

-Now that our handler command is installed, the second step is to create a handler that we will call `influx-db`, which is a **pipe** handler that pipes event data into our previous script named `handler-influx-db`.
+Now that our handler command is installed, the second step is to create a handler that we will call `influx-db`, which is a **pipe** handler that pipes event data into our previous script named `sensu-influxdb-handler`.
 We will also pass the database name, address, username, and password of the InfluxDB you wish to populate.

 {{< highlight shell >}}
 sensuctl handler create influx-db \
 --type pipe \
---command 'handler-influx-db' \
+--command 'sensu-influxdb-handler' \
 --addr '123.4.5.6' \
 --db-name 'myDB' \
 --username 'foo' \